 We also offer;

 A provision to ensure all our pupils access a healthy and prompt start to their school day.

 Education Welfare support

-We have a dedicated Family Liaison Officer who is part funded through our pupil premium allocation, and our own Education Welfare Officer.
-Both provide specific and tailored support for individual families to support pupil attendance and therefore, access to education.
+We have a dedicated Family Liaison Officer who provides specific and tailored support for individual families to support pupil attendance, punctuality as well as helping with uniform issues and thereby, access to education.

 Dedicated Senior Leader support

 Providing 1:1 Tuition and group interventions for pupils at risk of underachievement in Key Stage 2 to secure their secondary readiness.

 4. Our Primary Sport Funding: please see our curriculum section for how we use of this additional money and how monitor the impact of that spending.

 Mr Britt, Executive Principal - September 2018